 All of these have one thing in common – they do not involve any criminal charges.
 In most cases, they involve money or property, but that is not always true.
-Sometimes the parties may simply want an action from another party, and need the courts help to enforce that.
+Sometimes the parties may simply want action from another party and need the courts to help to enforce that.

 Next, the process moves to pleadings.
 Both parties will file pleadings, which are initial court documents explaining their side of the story.
 The plaintiff’s pleading is called the complaint, which states the wrongdoings of the defendant and what the plaintiff wants out of the case.
 These will be officially delivered to the defendant.

 After “getting served” the complaint, the defendant can create an official reply, called an “answer.”
 This answers the accusations or allows the defendant to ask for more clarification on the case.

 Once the pleadings are both with the court, discovery begins.
 The discovery process involves in-depth legal research, document reviews, witness interviews, and other steps to determine as many facts as possible about the case.
 Attorneys may call in expert witnesses to validate their arguments, and they may elicit their help to testify when the case goes to court.
 During the discovery process, investigators or the attorney may examine the scene in question or request specific documentation and statements from the people involved in the case.
 Discovery is time-consuming, and this is where the attorney will spend the most time.